pareisaktos/GAJENDRA_ALU/README.md

 <!-- MUST READ -->
 ## CircuitVerse file

-The design can be obtained from the ALU folder
+The design can be obtained from the ALU folder and import this .cv file in the CircuitVerse

 ## MUST READ